MLH-Fellowship/torchblaze/documentation/docs/docker.md

 :::

-7. Now the docker image is successfully created.You can view all the docker images using following command in terminal.
+7. Now the Docker image is successfully created.
+You can view all the docker images using following command in terminal.

 ```py